What is a Financial Crisis?

 #1 – Financial Bubble

 A financial bubble is a part of the economic cycle in which the prices of the assets increase very rapidly and suddenly crash.
-In this case, assets are generally overvalued and are not supported by the fundamentals of the asset, generally due to the exuberant behavior of the market.
-When none of the investors are interested in investing further, the price crashes, and it is called “bubble burst.”
+In this case, assets are generally overvalued and are not supported by the fundamentals of the asset, generally due to the exuberant behaviour of the market.
+When none of the investors is interested in investing further, the price crashes, and it is called “bubble burst.”
 There have been many such events in the past, such as the Dot Com Bubble Burst, the US Housing Bubble burst, etc.

 #2 – Stock Market Crash